This article was originally published on Aug. 5, 2015, and was updated on Dec. 3, 2018, and Sept. 11, 2019.

 There is always a learning curve in buying domains with the purpose of reselling them.
 Don’t hesitate to ask a lot of questions to those who went before you, participate in forums such as namepros.com, keep abreast of industry trends via resources like domaining.com, and reach out to the Afternic and GoDaddy Aftermarket support teams.

-Attend a conference.
-By doing so you will really ramp up your knowledge quickly and meet a lot of other professionals who are in the industry.
-You can also see first hand the tools and services available to you from various vendors in the space.
-All of these things will help you to be a smarter investor and make the most of your time and money.
+Attending a domaining conference will really ramp up your knowledge quickly.
+You’ll meet a lot of other professionals who are in the industry.
+You can also see firsthand the tools and services available to you from various vendors in the space.

 The biggest industry event of the year, NamesCon, happens each January and is currently held in Las Vegas.
 For more information on the event, go to Namescon.com.